 While Styrofoam tiles are primarily safe and legal to use at home and in commercial spaces, the toxic fumes emitted can be detrimental if a fire does occur.

-Other than the above key drawback, there are a few main advantages of using styrofoam ceiling tiles.
+Other than the above key drawback, there are many advantages of using styrofoam ceiling tiles.
 These include:

 - Styrofoam ceiling tiles are lightweight and easy to install